Nickname(s): The Sunshine State

 The first commercial airline flight occurred in 1914 between Tampa and St Petersburg.

 Florida is a leading producer of oranges, grapefruits, and limes.

 Some famous people born in Florida include Burt Reynolds (actor), Sidney Poitier (actor), Deacon Jones (football), Emmitt Smith (football), and many others.

 Steve “Lefty” Carlton was born and raised in Miami.
 He was drafted by the St Lewis Cardinals and took them to the World Series.
 He was the first pitcher to win four Cy Young Awards.
 The media hated him.
-They questioned his training techniques, called him a bigot, an anti-Semitic and everything else they could make up.
+They questioned his training techniques, called him a bigot, an anti-Semitic, and everything else they could make up.
 In 1976 he severed all ties with the media and refused to answer their questions, leading the media to allege that Steve did not speak English.
 But that didn’t stop him.
-In his career, he struck out 4136 batters and set many records, including the record for the most pick-offs.
+In his career, he struck out 4136 batters and set many records, including the most pick-offs.

 Charles E Merrill was born in the small community of Green Cove Springs.
 With its sulfur aroma, this town was thought to be the original Fountain of Youth.
 Charles played semiprofessional baseball and had the nickname “Good Time Charlie.”
 He moved to New York to work for a textile company, where he met Edmund Lynch.
 The two met while looking for a place to rent.
 From there, they became close friends and formed Merrill Lynch.
 Charles orchestrated the merger to create Safeway and became its principal stockholder.
 Anticipating the stock market crash, he advised his customers to sell.
 The crash occurred a year later.
 Merrill was the most successful stockbroker in American History.
 He made investing commonplace among the middle class.